Why Is Trademark Important: Everything You Need to Know

 Ultimately, your trademark is an important part of your brand's identity.
 It helps you build a trusted relationship with your customers and gives you legal ground to stand on in case someone else tries to infringe on your trademark.

 If you need help answering questions like “why is trademark important?” you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.